In the Shadow of the Sword (book): Negative

 Ziauddin Sardar, writing for the New Statesman, said that the book seemed to be tailored to suit the rise in Islamophobic sentiments around the globe, and presented a grand narrative based on works of a "largely discredited group of orientalists", whose ample criticisms Holland seemed to be ignorant about.
 He finished his critique with "I find Holland’s total dismissal of Muslim scholarship arrogant (which I know he is not), insulting (which I know he does not mean to be) and based on spurious scholarship (though his scholarship is usually sound)."

-Nebil Husayn, formerly of Princeton University, wrote a sharply critical review of the book in the Journal of Shi'a Islamic Studies, in which he described the work as an epitome of orientalist history which was set upon to prove the intellectual and cultural aridity of 7th c.
-Arabia.
+Nebil Husayn, formerly of Princeton University, wrote a review of the book in the Journal of Shi'a Islamic Studies, in which he criticised it for "failing to incorporate recent methodological advancements in the field of Islamic history" and compared it to works of orientalist history.